jeffboody/libnn/readme.md

 Generative Adversarial Networks (GANs) loosely refers to a neural network architecture that pits two or more networks against one another in a game to maximize their own value.
-Many different variations of GANs have been developed but are typically similar to the original design which includes a discriminator network D and a generator network G. The role of the discriminator is to classify it's input as belonging to the set of real samples or to the set of generated samples (aka fake samples).
+GANs typically include a discriminator network D and a generator network G. The role of the discriminator is to classify it's input as belonging to the distribution of real samples or to the distribution of generated samples (aka fake samples).
+An alternative interpretation of the role for the discriminator (as suggested by the Pix-To-Pix GAN) is that it acts as a trainable loss function.
 The role of the generator is to produce samples that the discriminator is unable to differentiate with real samples.
 The following diagram shows the classical GAN network structure.